 - Watercolor pencils: My favorite medium for Bible Journaling, hands DOWN.
 Any brand also seems to work to one extent or another; almost all have about the same level of pigmentation except for two.
 For all water mediums, use a limited amount of water, and you can iron the page after (put it between typing paper sheets) to somewhat flatten it out.
 It’ll likely never be completely perfect again – but ironing helps.

 - Most affordable: Prima, Prismacolor watercolor pencils, Derwent watercolor pencils, ArtGrip Aquarelles, and Bruynzeel Aquarel pencils are generally student quality but work just fine.

-- Most number of colors: Albrecht Durer pencils by Faber Castell are artist quality pencils, and are nice, but on Bible paper they look just barely better than the others; I like them since I have the full set and therefore have the most color options.
+- Intense color + variety of colors: Albrecht Durer pencils by Faber Castell are nice artist quality pencils, and are very rich, and I really like them since I have the full set and the most color options.

 - Good intense color: Inktense pencils are ink (not watercolor) and fall in the middle-to-top of the above range – they are more intense in color.

-- Most intense color: Caran d’Ache Museum Aquarelle pencils are superb in quality, both intense color and application.
+- Most intense color: Caran d’Ache Museum Aquarelle pencils are superb in quality, both intense color and application, though crazy-expensive.
 These put everything to shame on Bible paper especially!
 If you really want color, one of their sets would be a great birthday present.
 See the “Speak Lord” page in the gallery below to see just how much color they put out.